MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	        rowSelection = wkswork1 < 30,
 	        varsToDrop = c("state"), overwrite = TRUE)

-As noted above, if you omit the *outFile* argument to *rxDataStep,* then the results will be returned in a data frame in memory.
+As noted above, if you omit the *outFile* argument to **rxDataStep**, then the results will be returned in a data frame in memory.
 This is true whether or not the input data is a data frame or an .xdf file (assuming the resulting data is small enough to reside in memory).
 If an *outFile* is specified, a data source object representing the new .xdf file is returned, which can be used in subsequent RevoScaleR function calls.

-	rxGetVarInfo( partWorkersDS )
+	rxGetVarInfo(partWorkersDS)

-## Transforming Data with rxDataStep
+## Transform Data with rxDataStep

 A crucial step in many analyses is transforming the data into the form best suited for the chosen analysis.
 For example, variations in scale between variables can sometimes make it convenient to take a log or a power of the original variable before fitting a linear model.
 In RevoScaleR, transforming data is an important issue because we are typically reading and processing data from disk, so we want to be as efficient as possible, minimizing the passes through the data.

-To provide maximum flexibility, RevoScaleR allows you to perform data transformations in virtually all of its functions, from the *rxImport* function discussed in the previous chapter, to the *rxDataStep* function that is the primary focus here, to the analysis functions *rxSummary*, *rxLinMod*, *rxLogit*, *rxGlm,* *rxCrossTabs*, *rxCube, rxCovCor,* and *rxKmeans* discussed in subsequent chapters.
-In all these cases, the basic procedures for transforming the data are the same.
+To provide maximum flexibility, RevoScaleR allows you to perform data transformations in virtually all of its functions, from **rxImport** to **rxDataStep**, as well as the analysis functions **rxSummary**, **rxLinMod**, **rxLogit**, **rxGlm**,**rxCrossTabs**, **rxCube**, **rxCovCor**, and **rxKmeans**.
+In all cases, the basic approach for data transforms are the same.

 The heart of the RevoScaleR data step is a list of *transforms*, each of which specifies an R expression to be evaluated and typically is an assignment either creating a new variable or modifying an existing variable from the original data set.

-### Creating and Transforming Variables
+### Create or modify a variable

-To create or modify variables, we use the *transforms* argument to *rxDataStep*.
+To create or modify variables, we use the *transforms* argument to **rxDataStep**.
 The *transforms* argument is specified as a list of expressions.
 Any R expression that operates row-by-row (that is, the computed value of the new variable for an observation is only dependent on values of other variables for that observation) can be used.

-Let’s begin with a simple data frame containing a small sample of transaction data:
+Start with a simple data frame containing a small sample of transaction data:

 	#  Transforming Data with rxDataStep